To participate in leagues, please

 Poolsbyround's leagues offer the ultimate pick'em game strategy.
 When using the default settings, the site is designed to balance the value of each pick.

 Pick one round at a time or the whole bracket at the start

 Picking one round at a time is poolsbyround's signature feature and is recommended for a more engaging, strategic game.
 Players pick the first round games, then pick the following games once each game's teams are known.
 If a player has an unlucky first round, they can make adjustments to catch up and not lose interest.
 Or you can play the traditional way where players pick the whole bracket before the games start.
 This feature is available for the March Magic, NFL Playoffs, NBA Playoffs, NHL Stanley Cup Playoffs and World Cup Knockout Stage).

 Underdogs and Favorites

-Point spreads or team seed are used to assign the point value of each team, similar to a moneyline bet.
+Point spreads, the moneyline or team seed are used to assign the point value of each team.
+The point values are similar to a moneyline bet.
 Instead of players dealing with whether or not a team beats the spread, players just pick the winner of each game.
 The bigger the underdog, the more points the pick is worth.
 The bigger the favorite, the less points the pick is worth.
 This setting can be fine tuned to your preference with the off/low/medium/high setting.

 Round or Game Significance